FAQ

 In addition to the headers, each of the folders optionally has a detail folder that contain the code that has been removed from the main headers in order to make them more readable.
 The detail folders include method implementations, helpers, macros, etc. which are not meant to be included directly in your application.

-How can I do a pixel reset on an EVK4?
+How can I perform a software pixel reset on an EVK with an IMX636 or GenX320 sensor?

 • Using HAL C++ API: